SondreWold/comp_rep_study/notes/meetings/july_30.md

 Train three different masks for $copy$ with the same regularization but with different seeds and learning rates and initial mask value and see to which extent these models overlap (and if the all solve the task).

 ### Findings

+Two the masks converged to a solution that works, meaning they achieve 100% eval accuracy and with a low number of remaining weights (~8 and ~10%).

+Although the two networks are more similar than previous comparisons, they are still distinct circuits‚ the intersection over fraction for the linears are close to 0% and the overlap is around 50% on average across layers.